How long does it take for red light therapy to work for back pain?

 Is red light therapy good for back pain?

-Yes, red light therapy (RLT) can be good for back pain.
+- Red light therapy really can help with back pain: Yes, red light therapy (RLT) can be good for back pain.
 Research shows that it may help reduce pain and improve movement for people with chronic back issues.

+- One study showed real pain relief compared to fake treatment: For example, a study conducted in 2022 looked at how polarized light therapy affected patients with chronic non-specific low back pain.
+In this study, 42 participants were split into two groups.
 One group received actual red light therapy, while the other group got a fake treatment.
-The results showed that those who received the real therapy experienced significant reductions in pain and sensitivity at specific points in their back compared to those who received the fake treatment.
+The results showed that those who received the real therapy experienced significant reductions in pain and sensitivity at specific points in their back.

+- Combining red light with heat helped people move better: Another study from 2014 investigated the effects of a specific type of red light therapy with a wavelength of 890 nanometers on chronic low back pain.
 Participants received this therapy combined with heat treatments over two weeks.
 They reported meaningful improvements in their ability to move and felt less afraid to engage in physical activities.

 Which Wavelengths Are Most Effective for Red Light Therapy in Treating Lower Back Pain?